ethicalabs-ai/BlossomTuneLLM/README.md

 ## Key Features:

   * **Federated Supervised Fine-Tuning (SFT):** Leverages the Flower framework to facilitate federated learning for SLMs.
-  * **Deployment-Optimized Execution:** Engineered for real-world deployment by leveraging Docker containers and NVIDIA Container Runtime.
-This enables parallelized training across multiple nodes, ensuring 100% utilization of GPU resources.
+  * **Deployment-Optimized Execution:** Engineered for real-world deployment by leveraging containers and NVIDIA Container Runtime.
+This enables the possibility to run parallelized training across multiple compute nodes, ensuring 100% utilization of GPU resources.
   * **Enhanced Customization:** Easily configure fine-tuning parameters, learning rates (with cosine annealing schedule), and specific LoRA target modules.
   * **Flexible Data Handling:** Supports centralized dataset partitioning from Hugging Face and dynamic prompt/completion templating for diverse datasets.
-  * **ADOPT Optimizer Integration:** Optional use of ADOPT optimizer for improved training efficiency.
+  * **ADOPT Optimizer Integration:** Optional use [ADOPT](https://arxiv.org/abs/2411.02853) optimizer for improved training efficiency.
   * **Apache-2.0 Licensed:** Open and permissive for broad use and collaboration.

 ## Getting Started with Docker (and Podman):